GIScience/ors-map-client/src/plugins/readme.md

 Each plug-in must have a class and methods/functions that can be called on hooks defined in the hooks.js.
 Check the ExamplePlugin in `plugin-example/plugin-example.js` and `/src/config/hook-example.js` for more details.

-See the ful plugins' documentation in [docs/plugins.md](../../docs/plugins.md)
+See the full plugins' documentation in [docs/plugins.md](../../docs/plugins.md)